 Step 6: Proofing

-Place the shaped dough into a proofing basket (banneton) lined with a floured cloth.
-Cover with a damp cloth and let it proof for 1-3 hours at room temperature, or in the refrigerator overnight for enhanced flavor.
+Place dough in a floured banneton or bowl lined with cloth.
+Cover with damp cloth and proof 1–3 hrs at room temp, or refrigerate overnight for extra flavor.

 Step 7: Scoring and Baking